Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Erg Chigaga, M'hamid

-A mid-range luxury option in the vast Erg Chigaga dune field.
-Ten well-appointed tents with comfortable beds, private wash areas, and a beautifully decorated communal lounge tent.
-The camp excels at cultural immersion, with local Berber hosts sharing songs, stories, and traditional cooking techniques.
+A mid-range luxury tier in the vast Erg Chigaga dune field.
+Expect well-appointed tents with comfortable beds, private wash areas, and a decorated communal lounge tent.
+Camps in this tier tend to excel at cultural immersion, with local Berber hosts sharing songs, stories, and traditional cooking techniques.

 • Berber host family cultural exchange